PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 ---
-title: "How Puzzle defined its ICP and built a product around it"
+title: "How Puzzle defined a buyer persona and built around it"
 date: 2024-02-01
 author: ["joe-martin"]
 showTitle: true